dattranclouds/dattranclouds.github.io/_posts/2023-12-20-azuread-authorization-roles.md

 - [MSAL code samples](https://docs.microsoft.com/azure/active-directory/develop/sample-v2-code)
 - [How to: Add app roles to your application and receive them in the token](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps)
 - [Manage user assignment for an app in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/assign-user-or-group-access-portal#assign-a-user-to-an-app---portal)

-## Community Help and Support

-Use [Stack Overflow](https://stackoverflow.com/questions/tagged/msal) to get support from the community.
-Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
-Make sure that your questions or comments are tagged with [`azure-active-directory` `ms-identity` `adal` `msal`].

-If you find a bug in the sample, please raise the issue on [GitHub Issues](../../../../issues).

-To provide a recommendation, visit the following [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).

-## Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com